zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/adb-provision.md

     ![](../images/Compartment.png " ")

 6. You can see your current default **region** in the top, right hand corner of the page.
-Go ahead and select a region where Always Free Resources are available.
+You can select a different region.
+If you want to create an Always Free ADB, go ahead and select a region where Always Free Resources are available.

     ![](./../../../../autonomous-database/shared/adb-provision/images/Region.png " ")